hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 - `max-size`: Maximum size of the map.
 When maximum size is reached, the map is evicted based on the policy defined.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0, which means infinite.
 If you want `max-size` to work, set the `eviction-policy` property to a value other than NONE.
 Its attributes are described below.
 	- `PER_NODE`: Maximum number of map entries in each cluster member.
 This is the default policy.
-If you use this option, please note that you cannot set the `max-size` to a value lower than `(partition-count/member-count)` (Partition count is 271 by default).

 		`<max-size policy="PER_NODE">5000</max-size>`